-Enhancing transparency and accountability in public infrastructure involves working with different stakeholder groups from across government, private sector and civil society.
+Enhancing transparency, participation and accountability in public infrastructure involves working with different stakeholder groups from across government, private sector and civil society.
 CoST brings these stakeholders together through multi-stakeholder groups (MSGs) established in each CoST programme.

 Through the CoST MSG a neutral platform is provided for stakeholders to pursue infrastructure transparency and accountability, allowing them to participate on an equal basis with one another.